Electroextraction: Applications

+Chemical engineering

 Johann Stichlmair developed electroextraction at the University of Essen in Germany in 1987 as an improvement on liquid-liquid extraction in an electric field.
 Electric fields are applied to enhance the demixing of a sample in a two-phase system.
 However, as current flows through the system, the resulting convective mixing disrupts separation.
 Electroextraction corrects for this.
 Two or three liquid phases that are electrically conductive and immiscible with one another are kept between electrodes, and upon addition of an electric field, charged particles travel from one phase to another separating anions and cations.
 A two-phase system brings anions into one phase and cations into the other.
 A three phase system extracts anions and cations into the two outer phases while leaving uncharged particles in the middle phase.
 Convective mixing is restricted to each phase and does not travel between phases.
 A diagram is given in figure 1.
 Organic phases that are used typically have small amounts of water added in order to be conductive.
 Other possible phases include mixtures of water and highly polymerized substances, or water with non-ionic surfactants.
 Electroextraction has also influenced the development of similar electrophoretic separation techniques involving a membrane between the two-phase systems.